Etna: the fiery giant of Sicily

 - more challenging ascents with volcanological guides

-The cable car and special vehicles allow access to high altitudes even for those who are not trained.
+The cable car and special vehicles allow even untrained visitors to reach higher altitudes.

 4. Scientific and cultural value